-- 4.1 All costs incurred by any party including VAT or any other tax or statutory imposition in providing the aid and assistance envisaged by this agreement are to be met in full by the party requesting such aid and assistance - 4.2 Evidence of such costs so incurred shall be supplied by the providing party in the form of a detailed account to be submitted within three months of the aid and assistance having been given or supplied and such account shall be paid by the receiving party within 28 days of its receipt - 4.3 In the event of additional grant being requested from Central Government by any party under the 'Bellwin Scheme' (S.155 Local Government and Housing Act 1989) each party will provide to each other all assistance evidence and information necessary to support such application at its own expense
+4.1 All costs incurred by any party including VAT or any other tax or statutory imposition of a detailed account to be submitted within three months of the aid and assistance having been given or supplied and such account shall be paid by the receiving party within 28 days of its receipt.

+4.2 Evidence of such costs so incurred shall be supplied by the providing party in the form party under the 'Bellwin Scheme' (S.155 Local Government and Housing Act 1989)

+4.3 In the event of additional grant being requested from Central Government by any each party will provide to each other all assistance evidence and information necessary to support such application at its own expense.